-“… nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.” – 14th Amendment, US Constitution
+… nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws. – 14th Amendment, Constitution of the United States

-The mental health system in the United States is in need of major reform.
+The mental health system in the United States is in need of transformation.
 The proposal that follows is a vision for congressional legislation.
 Once passed and signed into law, it will serve as a beacon of hope for nations around the world.

 Protection of Constitutional Rights

 The Mental Health Freedom and Recovery Act will ensure constitutional rights are upheld for individuals who have been diagnosed with severe mental health conditions.

 - The act will uphold the spirit of the Americans with Disabilities Act (ADA) and ensure least restrictive, most therapeutic options are made available.

 - The act will create a universal psychiatric advance directive to be respected in each of the fifty states that allows a person to refuse any/all conventional psychiatric treatment in lieu of safer, more effective options, to include treatment for acute crisis and trauma.

 - The act will transform the current system from a “mental illness” management model to one that offers hope and promotes optimal mental health and recovery.

 - The act will place those who have been given psychiatric labels in the driver’s seat with a model that is self-empowering and community-based.

 - The act will promote consumer-run and peer-supported programs at every level of the mental health system.